How to teach times tables – Use real-world examples

 So, let’s agree that multiplication facts are vital skills to being a successful mathematician.

-However, instead of traditional approaches using rote learning, which cause children to perform at a significantly lower level than those taught with a focus upon the ‘big picture and connections’ (Boaler, Mathematical Mindsets), let’s look at how we can all engage children with meaning and application.
+However, instead of traditional approaches using rote learning, which cause children to perform at a significantly lower level than those taught with a focus on the ‘big picture and connections’ (Boaler, Mathematical Mindsets), let’s look at how to teach times tables so we can engage all children with meaning and application.

 We need to build strong mental connections and flexibility, working with how we know the brain learns best.